I took a tour of Battersea Power Station this week.

 It then fell into a state of disrepair.
 At one point there were plans to open a theme park, however the cost of maintaining the Grade 2 listed building proved too much and the idea was abandoned.

-In the end, after more than thirty years, it was bought by a Malaysian consortium and work began to make it into luxury flats.
-Just what London needs eh?
-More luxury apartments that the locals can’t afford, bought up by investors from China who never even visit.
+In the end, after more than thirty years, Battersea Power Station was bought by a Malaysian consortium and work began to make it into luxury flats.
+Just what London needs: more luxury apartments that the locals can’t afford, bought up by investors from China who never even visit.

 It really is an iconic building.
 It has featured in numerous films and TV shows, from the film version of 1984, the Beatles film Help, Dr Who and Sherlock.